 A second option for small estates is summary administration for estates with assets that do not exceed $300,000.
 NRS §146.040.
 With summary administration, the estate can be settled and assets distributed in an expedited probate process.

 When a person dies without having a valid will in place, their property passes by “intestate succession” to heirs according to Nevada law.
 NRS §134.040.
 The law states that everyone’s primary heir is their surviving spouse and children.
 If the decedent does not have either, then their parents or siblings are entitled to inherit.
+To learn more about intestate succession, contact an experienced probate attorney in Nevada.

 Problems During Estate Administration